STOP PRESS - Apologies that this Sunday's meeting to Ballyhornan (13th August) has had to be cancelled due to a family bereavement.

 Sunday 13th August 11.00 a.m.
 Ballyhornan

 Maritime and grassland plants.
 Meet in the car park at J59234201.
 We will walk along the shore towards Sheeplands with the intention of checking the Limonium binervosum colony J588401.
 Be prepared to be out all day and take a packed lunch.
+STOP PRESS Apologies that this meeting has had to be cancelled due to a family bereavement.

 Sunday 17th September 1.00 p.m.
 Ballyquintin